-- Acquiring iodine pills as needed (2 tablets per person). - Stocking up on home storage supplies. - The air ventilation emergency stop is marked with signs. - The safety and security organisation must be aware of the air ventilation emergency stop's location. - Making a guide in case of accidents involving dangerous substances. - The property has a civil defence shelter that can be used for shelter in the event of a radiation hazard. - The operating condition of the civil defence shelter is maintained. - Possibility of taking shelter in the civil defence shelter. - There are instructions for different situations in the rescue plan. - Everyone must familiarise themselves with the operating instructions.
+- Acquiring iodine pills as needed (2 tablets per person). - Stocking up on home storage supplies. - The air ventilation emergency stop is marked with signs. - The safety and security organisation must be aware of the air ventilation emergency stop's location. - Making a guide in case of accidents involving dangerous substances. - The property has a civil defence shelter that can be used for shelter in the event of a radiation hazard. - The operating condition of the civil defence shelter is maintained. - Civil defence shelter operators have been nominated and trained for their task. - Possibility of taking shelter in the civil defence shelter. - There are instructions for different situations in the rescue plan. - Everyone must familiarise themselves with the operating instructions.

-4.6 Storm damage
+5.6 Storm damage

-- various natural phenomena
+various natural phenomena